 IF EXISTS ( SELECT 1 FROM sys.objects WHERE object_id = object_id(N'[dbo].[SALES]') AND type in (N'U') ) BEGIN DROP TABLE [dbo].[SALES] END;

-This post shows how to Drop a SQL Server table only if it exist, after checking in the objects system table of the SQL Server database, after this only it is dropping the table.
+This post shows how to Drop a SQL Server table only if it exist.
+Check first in the objects system table of the SQL Server database, after this drop the table without any error.
+Indeed if the table does not exists then the DROP TABLE command is simply skipped.

-Here is a SQL script to create a SQL Server table.
+Here is a SQL script to create a SQL Server table from the table management series of articles from the blog.